Sari-Saif/SoftwareSystems_1/README.md

  # The implementations of the functions  written in 3 different files:
-1. The first c.basicClassification file that will contain the implementations of the isStrong, isPrime functions
+1. The first basicClassification.c file that contain the implementations of the isStrong, isPrime functions

-2. advancedClassificationLoop.c that will contain the implementations of isPalindrome, isArmstrong functions that will be implemented
+2. advancedClassificationLoop.c that contain the implementations of isPalindrome, isArmstrong functions that will be implemented
 Using loops

-3. advancedClassificationRecursion.c that will contain the functions of the isPalindrome, isArmstrong functions which Will be realized with the help of recursion
+3. advancedClassificationRecursion.c that contain the functions of the isPalindrome, isArmstrong functions which Will be realized with the help of recursion